moovatom/moovatom-api-ruby-library/README.md

 end
 ```

-A status request will POST the uuid, username and userkey instance variables from your MoovEngine object using the `build_request()` and `send_request()` methods. the body of the Moovatom response will contain either a success or error response:
+A status request will POST the uuid, username and userkey instance variables from your MoovEngine object using the `build_request()` and `send_request()` methods.
+The body of the Moovatom response will contain either a success or error response:

 *Status Success Response:*